polarity-lang/polarity-lang.github.io/content/docs.md

 ## Comments

-Line comments are written using two dashes: `-- This is a comment`.
+Line comments are written using two forward slashes: `// This is a comment`.
 Certain items of the program can also be annotated with a documentation comment.
 Here is an example using doc-comments:

 ```
--- | The type of booleans
+/// The type of booleans
 data Bool {
-  -- | The boolean truth value
+  /// The boolean truth value
   True,
-  -- | The boolean false value
+  /// The boolean false value
   False,
 }
 ```